-To be admitted formally into the doctoral program, students must satisfactorily pass a departmental evaluation at the end of their first year of study; this includes students who entered with an M.A. from another institution.
-The first-year review committee consists of the professors who have taught the student and his/her advisor.
-Faculty write short evaluations of first year students after each seminar has concluded.
+To continue in the doctoral program, students must satisfactorily pass a departmental evaluation at the end of their first year of study; this includes students who entered with an M.A. from another institution.
+The first-year review committee consists of the professors who have instructed the students andtheir advisors.
+Faculty write short evaluations of students after each seminar has concluded.
 (Students receive copies of these reports).
 At the first-year review, the committee discusses the student's work and preparation for doctoral work.
-In conjunction with the Graduate Director, the committee makes a recommendation regarding formal admission to the Ph.D. program.
-This review is held in June and students will be notified of their status no later than July 1.
+In conjunction with the Graduate Director, the committee makes a recommendation regarding continuation in the Ph.D. program.
+This review is held in June and students are notified of their status no later than July I.